vazmigue/networking-iberia/1-vpc-components/50-Investigate_VPCs.md

  <summary><p style="color:blue"><b>Lab #1 - QUESTION 4 </b><i>(Click to see the answer)</i></p>
   <b>As part of the CloudFormation deployment, at least one EC2 instance per VPC has been spun up.
 Let's take a look at all the Elastic and Public ips allocated to our EC2 instances.
 The easiest way to check that is just placing yourself at the "Network Interfaces" section and scrolling to the right:
   <img src="../images/lab1_question4.png">
-  How many instances hold an elastic/public ip?</b>
+  How many instances hold an elastic/public ip (not taking into account the Cloud9 EC2 instance)?</b>
   </summary><p>
   The answer is none.
 The only elastic/public ip allocated belongs to a NAT Gateway.
 And how is that feasible?
 It turns out that all the instances are located in private subnets so they don't need any public/elastic ip addressing.
  </details>